 It’s hard not to turn on the TV or open the newspaper without hearing about the Hillary Clinton email scandal.

 She’s been accused of deleting over 30,000 emails, which were deemed classified.
 This is serious business, and there are some important security facts to be aware of.
-The lack of oversight regarding the privately owned email server may have played a role in the security, amongst other things.
+The lack of oversight regarding the privately-owned email server may have played a role in security, amongst other things.